Vynk1/SIH-HACATHON/ALUMINI-CONNECT/backend/docs/postman/demo-runbook.md

 # API Testing Guide ✅

-This document contains all successful API test flows for the Alumni Portal project.
+This document contains all successful API test flows for Alumni Connect.
 Tested using **Postman**.

 ---